keychat-io/nips-whitenoise/EE.md

    "kind": 444,
-   "created_at": <unix timestamp in seconds>, "pubkey": <nostr identity pubkey of sender>, "content": <serialized Welcome object>,
+   "created_at": <unix timestamp in seconds>, "pubkey": <nostr identity pubkey of sender>, "content": <base64<serialized Welcome object>>, "tags": [
-   "tags": [
-      ["e", <ID of the KeyPackage Event used to add the user to the group>], ["relays", <array of relay urls>],
    ],
    "sig": <NOT SIGNED>
 }
 ```

-- The `content` field is required and is a serialized MLSMessage object containing the MLS `Welcome` object.
+- The `content` field is required and is a serialized MLSMessage object containing the MLS `Welcome` object and encoded by base64.
-- The `e` tag is required and is the ID of the KeyPackage Event used to add the user to the group.
-- The `relays` tag is required and is a list of relays clients should query for Group Events.

 Welcome Events are then sealed and gift-wrapped as detailed in [NIP-59](59.md) before being published.
 Like all events that are sealed and gift-wrapped, `kind: 444` events MUST never be signed.
 This ensures that if they were ever leaked they would not be publishable to relays.

 #### Large Groups

 For groups above ~150 participants, welcome messages will become larger than the maximum event size allowed by Nostr.
 There is currently work underway on the MLS protocol to support "light" client welcomes that don't require the full Ratchet Tree state to be sent to the new member.
 This section will be updated with recommendations for how to handle large groups.

+## Rotating Receiving address
+- When the group enters a new epoch, client should generated a new nostr keypair from the MLS [`exporter_secret`](https://www.rfc-editor.org/rfc/rfc9420.html#section-8.5).
+- The `exporter_secret` value should be generated with a 32-byte length and labeled `nostr`.
+This `exporter_secret` value is rotated on each new epoch in the group.
+Clients should generate a new 32-byte value each time they process a valid `Commit` message.
+- Use the private key perform encryption and decryption according to nip44.
+- Listen for the new public key to receive messages from the group, which is in the `p` field of the tag within the event.

 ## Group Events